ht-weng/Privacy-Preserving-Control-System-For-Intelligent-Vehicles/README.md

 The proposed privacy-perserving control system for intelligent vehicles for Ford-Australia Alliance Australia Submitted Initial Project Idea.

+The homomorphic-encryption-based control system that performs computation on encrypted location data to generate encrypted velocity signals is to be implemented in this project.

 ![overall process](graphs/graph1.png)

 ## Detailed Process

+For simplicity, it’s assumed that there are only two vehicles and they are on the same lane with the same direction.

 Step 1 & 2.